Sauna before or after your workout? A science-based timing guide for men

 Sauna before workout can feel good because it speeds up the warm feeling in your muscles.
 But overheating can impair performance by increasing cardiovascular strain and perceived effort.
 Hyperthermia is an abnormally high core temperature.
 If you start a hard session already hot and already sweating, you may fatigue faster.

 The most common practical limiter is fluid loss.
 Sweat is your main cooling tool, and it costs water and electrolytes.
 Dehydration is a drop in body water that reduces performance and raises heat illness risk.
-Sports medicine guidance emphasizes replacing fluids based on sweat losses and paying attention to thirst, body weight change, and symptoms, especially around heat exposure.[6]
+The American College of Sports Medicine position stand on exercise and fluid replacement recommends replacing fluids based on sweat losses and monitoring thirst, body weight change, and symptoms, especially around heat exposure.[6]

 Hormones and male reproductive health: what sauna can and can’t do